ajith1251/bakery-website/README.md

-Next comes the FAQ page, which can be accessed ony via the navigation and opens in a new tab.
+Next comes the FAQ page, which can be accessed only via the navigation bar and opens in a new tab.

 https://user-images.githubusercontent.com/92393664/170963652-71b3b32b-dd9e-4aa9-9932-ab0b07e9c881.mp4